States Reorganisation Act, 1956

+Background

-Political integration after independence and the Constitution of 1950
+Political integration after independence

-British India, which included present-day India, Pakistan, Bangladesh and Myanmar, was divided into two types of territories: the Provinces of British India, which were governed directly by British officials responsible to the Governor-General of India; and the Indian States, under the rule of local hereditary rulers who recognized British suzerainty in return for continued authority over their own realms, in most cases as established by treaty.
+British India, which included present-day India, Pakistan, Bangladesh and Myanmar, was divided into two types of territories: the Provinces of British India, which were governed directly by British officials responsible to the Governor-General of India; and the Indian States, under the rule of local hereditary rulers who recognised British suzerainty in return for continued authority over their own realms, in most cases as established by treaty.
 As a result of the reforms of the early 20th century, most of the British provinces had directly elected legislatures as well as governors, although some of the smaller provinces were governed by a chief commissioner appointed by the Governor-General.
-Major reforms put forward by the British in the 1930s also recognized the principle of federalism, which was carried forward into the governance of independent India.
+Major reforms put forward by the British in the 1930s also recognised the principle of federalism, which was carried forward into the governance of independent India.

 On 15 August 1947, British India was granted independence as the separate dominions of India and Pakistan.
-The British dissolved their treaty relations with more than five hundred princely states, who were encouraged to accede to either India or Pakistan, while under no compulsion to do so.
+The British dissolved their treaty relations with more than 500 princely states, who were encouraged to accede to either India or Pakistan, while under no compulsion to do so.
 Most of the states acceded to India, and a few to Pakistan.
-Bhutan, Hyderabad and Kashmir opted for independence; Bhutan remains independent, but Hyderabad was invaded and annexed by India, and the status of Kashmir became the subject of conflict between India and Pakistan.
+Bhutan, Hyderabad and Kashmir opted for independence; Bhutan remains independent, but Hyderabad was annexed by India, and the status of Kashmir became the subject of conflict between India and Pakistan.

 Between 1947 and about 1950, the territories of the princely states were politically integrated into the Indian Union.
-Several states were merged into existing provinces; others were organized into unions, such as Rajputana, Himachal Pradesh, Madhya Bharat, and Vindhya Pradesh, made up of multiple princely states; a few, including Mysore, Hyderabad, Bhopal, and Bilaspur, remained separate states.
+Several states were merged into existing provinces; others were organised into unions, such as Rajputana, Himachal Pradesh, Madhya Bharat, and Vindhya Pradesh, made up of multiple princely states; a few, including Mysore, Hyderabad, Bhopal, and Bilaspur, remained separate states.
 The Government of India Act 1935 remained the constitutional law of India pending adoption of a new Constitution.

 The new Constitution of India, which came into force on 26 January 1950, made India a sovereign democratic republic.
 The new republic was also declared to be a "Union of States".
 The constitution of 1950 distinguished between three main types of states and a class of territories: